 \subsection{Boundary triples and Weyl functions of symmetric operators}

-In this subsection we will use $S$ for a closed densely defined symmetric operator in the Krein space $\bigl(\cK,\kip_{\cK} \bigr)$.
+In this subsection $S$ is a closed densely defined symmetric operator in the Krein space $\bigl(\cK,\kip_{\cK} \bigr)$.
 Let $\wh\rho(S)$ denote the set of points of regular type of $S$, see~\cite{AG}, and let $\mathfrak{N}_z$ denote the defect subspace of the operator $S$

 The numbers $n_\pm(S):=\dim(\mathfrak{N}_z)$ are constant for all $z \in \wh\rho(S)\cap\mathbb{C}_\pm$ and are called defect numbers of ${S}$.

 In what follows we assume that the operator ${S}$ admits a self-adjoint extension $\wt {S}$ in $\bigl(\cK,\kip_\cK\bigr)$ with a nonempty resolvent set $\rho(\wt {S})$.
 Then for all $z\in\rho(\wt {S})$ we have